petru-braha/class-genetic-algorithms/README.md

 # Genetic algoritms:

-- each project has source code and a raport
+- each homework is composed of source code, outputs, and raports (interpretation of outputs)

-## h1
+## h1 two heuristic algorithms:
-- algorithms:

 - Hill Climbing
 - Simulated annealing

-## h2
+## h2 a real genetic algorithm

-## h3